jeffijoe/awilix/README.md

     }
     ```

-* `CLASSIC`: Parses the function/constructor parameters, and matches them with registrations in the container.
+* `ResolutionMode.CLASSIC`: Parses the function/constructor parameters, and matches them with registrations in the container.

     ```js
     class UserService {